Alabama HVAC Contractor Bond Essentials

 How Long Does the Bond Last?

-Most bonds remain valid for one year and must be renewed annually to maintain compliance.
+Most bonds remain valid for 1 year and must be renewed annually to remain compliant.

 What Happens If a Contractor Violates the Terms of the Bond?

 If a contractor fails to fulfill obligations, a claim can be filed against the bond.
-The contractor is then responsible for reimbursing the surety company for any paid claims.
+The contractor is then responsible for reimbursing the surety for any claims paid.